scanabc/testdrive/index.md

 their citizens.
 Not because I'm overly smart.
 Not because I'm special in any way.
 I just ended up with the company of loony Finns with a desire to go a bit further than helping the local community, and became one of them.

+If you know Finnish, [listen in SoundCloud](https://soundcloud.com/user-400350533/rattoradio-haastattelu-ouspg-open-ja-startup-test-drive) what Jani has to say about entrepreneurship.

 </div>

 <div markdown="1" class="container bg-hownetworks">